||Motoring with Mohammed; our route from Sanaa to

 mud-brick 'skyscrapers' all packed together inside a city wall on a small

-a miniature version of the entrance to Sanaa old city, but instead of the
+miniature version of the entrance to Sanaa old city, but instead of the bustling

-bustling market Shibam is very quiet with just a handful of men with donkey
+market Shibam is very quiet with just a handful of men with donkey carts

-It was hot and dusty but quiet and peaceful.
-Went back to the café
+was hot and dusty but quiet and peaceful.
+Went back to the café outside

 Played 'photograph the women in pointy hats' all down the wadi, finding dozens of them riding donkey carts, herding goats and crammed in the back of pickup trucks.
 Mohammed thought it was great fun.
 Finally reached the end of wadi Al Ain, the last branch of wadi Hadramout, and drove up onto the desert plateau, just missing the perfect photo of the last house in the wadi, a small, square, sand-coloured house perched on a rock in the middle of a vivid green field, with a separate stairway over a small arch to the front door.